cybertec-postgresql/walbouncer/README.md

 Walbouncer provides a proxy server for PostgreSQL replication connections.
 It also has the capability to replace a subset of WAL records will no-ops.

-Usecases where you would use walbouncer:
+Use cases where you would use walbouncer:

-- For clusters with more than two slaves you can change a slave servers effective `primary_conninfo` without restarting PostgreSQL by proxying it through walbouncer and changing walbouncer config when master server location changes.
+- For clusters with more than two replicas you can change a replica servers' effective `primary_conninfo` without restarting PostgreSQL by proxying it through walbouncer and changing walbouncer config when master server location changes.

-  In this setup you would usually place walbouncer on the same host as the slave.
+  In this setup you would usually place walbouncer on the same host as the replica.

 - You can choose to replicate a subset of data to save space on geographically distributed databases.
 Use a separate tablespace per location and configure walbouncer to filter out irrelevant data from the WAL stream.

   To also save on bandwidth use vtun to compress the stream.

 NB: filtering the WAL stream is by definition introducing data loss to your system.
-Slaves with filtered data are not usable after promotion to master.
+Replicas with filtered data are not usable after promotion to master.
 You may encounter errors about missing files that prevent you from using the database.

 Building and installing
 =======================

-To build walbouncer you need to have libyaml-dev and PostgreSQL 9.4 installed on your system.
+To build walbouncer you need to have libyaml-dev and PostgreSQL installed on your system.
 The correct PostgreSQL version is located using the pg_config binary.
-Ensure that pg_config for PostgreSQL 9.4 is in your path.
+Ensure that pg_config for your PostgreSQL version is in your path.

 To build walbouncer change into the src/ directory and run:

     make

-Walbouncer is built as a selfcontained binary.
+Walbouncer is built as a self-contained binary.
 It can be installed into your PostgreSQL binaries directory using:

     make install

-You can run a selftest procedure by running `make test`.
+You can run a self-test procedure by running `make test`.
 Ensure that you have ports 5432..5434 free and don't have any necessary walbouncer running.
 The test run will leave two PostgreSQL instances and walbouncer running for further experimentation.